Logickin-Lambda/clay-zig-bindings/README.md

 clay.setMeasureTextFunction(void, {}, renderer.measureText);
 ```

 3. Provide a `measureText(text, config)` function with [clay.setMeasureTextFunction(function)](https://github.com/nicbarker/clay/blob/main/README.md#clay_setmeasuretextfunction) so that clay can measure and wrap text.
+If you use one of the default renderers in the library, you can simply call the function from the renderer without writing your own.

 ```zig
 // Example measure text function